 “Most of the problems we have in this area come from vehicles not properly equipped with the right tires,” says Whistler RCMP Staff Sergeant Steve LeClair.
-“People driving the Sea to Sky Highway are required, at the very minimum, to have all-season tires that are mud and snow rated with 3.5mm of tread depth (legal requirements are in effect from October 1 to March 31, see the BC Government here).
+“People driving the Sea to Sky Highway are required, at the very minimum, to have all-season tires that are mud and snow rated with 3.5mm of tread depth (legal requirements are in effect from October 1 to March 31, see the BC Government guidelines here).
 We really recommend vehicles use four true winter tires with the mountain snowflake symbol on them.
 Other than that we would really appreciate people take the extra time to get up here without speeding.”

 Sergeant LeClair points out that crashing your car on the way to the ski hill is a terrible way to start a holiday so with that in mind we’ve amassed a list of safe winter driving tips to get you here in one piece.
 Take it easy out there, when the roads are snowy that also means there’s gonna be plenty of pow for everyone.

 Staff Sergeant LeClair already mentioned it but this one is worth driving home twice.
 If your car doesn’t have good winter tires you’re basically a liability to yourself and everyone else on the road.
 And don’t even start with the “it’s four-wheel drive” argument, without proper rubber that just means you’ll have four tires spinning out instead of two.
 Get real tires or take the bus.

 2. KEEP A SAFE FOLLOWING DISTANCE